-Excelsior College is proud to join educational institutions throughout the United States in honoring our great Constitution by celebrating the anniversary of its completion on September 17, 1787.
+Excelsior University is proud to join educational institutions throughout the United States in honoring our great Constitution by celebrating the anniversary of its completion on September 17, 1787.
 The signing of this document marked the unification of 13 previously semi-independent states.
-It is this Constitution which preserves our freedoms and protects our rights; it also guides and supports Excelsior College’s mission to provide educational opportunity.
+It is this Constitution which preserves our freedoms and protects our rights; it also guides and supports Excelsior University’s mission to provide educational opportunity.
 On September 17, Constitution Day, we encourage our students and friends to join us in honoring this cornerstone of American democracy and constitutional law.

 September 17 is Constitution Day